Maria-Antony/Agentic-Video-Copilot/README.md

 ## ⚙️ **Methodology**

-->**LangGraph Orchestration:** All tasks (Transcriber, Summarizer, RAG, Q&A) are wired as separate nodes in a single LangGraph StateGraph, passing context (TypedDict) step by step.
+1. **LangGraph Orchestration:** All tasks (Transcriber, Summarizer, RAG, Q&A) are wired as separate nodes in a single LangGraph StateGraph, passing context (TypedDict) step by step.
-->**Transcriber Agent:** Extracts audio and transcripts using YouTube transcripts or fallback ASR.
+2. **Transcriber Agent:** Extracts audio and transcripts using YouTube transcripts or fallback ASR.
-->**Summarizer Agent:** Condenses raw text into a clear summary, in any target language.
+3. **Summarizer Agent:** Condenses raw text into a clear summary, in any target language.
-->**RAG Agent:** Uses GPT to generate realistic, helpful resources, tutorials, or learning references related to the video.
+4. **RAG Agent:** Uses GPT to generate realistic, helpful resources, tutorials, or learning references related to the video.
-->**Q&A Agent:** Lets users ask questions about the video; answers are generated with GPT using the stored summary and resources.
+5. **Q&A Agent:** Lets users ask questions about the video; answers are generated with GPT using the stored summary and resources.
-->**Persistent Session Storage:** Each run (summary, resources, Q&A log) is stored as a JSON file in /sessions/ so history survives page refresh or app restart.
+6. **Persistent Session Storage:** Each run (summary, resources, Q&A log) is stored as a JSON file in /sessions/ so history survives page refresh or app restart.

 ---